Updated on November 7th, 2022

 - Improper notice – a claim that the landlord did not give the tenant enough time to remedy the issue.

-- A retaliatory eviction – states the landlord evicted the tenant to seek “revenge” for the tenant informing the government of violations the landlord was making (for example).
+- A retaliatory eviction – states that the landlord evicted the tenant to seek “revenge.”
+For example, they may evict them out of spite because the tenant informed the government of violations the landlord was making.

 - Partial rent – if the landlord agreed to accept partial rent from the tenant, their right to eviction is commonly foregone.